 Those two boys made a huge leap in confidence, empathy, persistence, and helping others.
 And they did it while having tons of fun on a night they’ll remember for a long time.
 THIS is the reason I’m a Big.
 The program works.
 As we say, “Little Moments, Big Magic.”

 Saturday I had a more traditional book event, a meet-and-greet at Chapter 2 Books in Hudson, Wisconsin.
 I’m proud to add this to my list of indie bookstores worthy of patronizing if you live in that area.
 Brian and Sue Roegge, the owners, are fully committed to providing personal service.
 They have a well-curated stock of books featuring dozens of local and regional authors.
 In addition, their two rooms for children’s books are off-the-chart cool.
-I would have killed to have been able to browse for books at a store like that when I was ten years old!
+I would have killed to have a bookstore like that when I was a kid!

 Please note, book buyers: Chapter 2 Books has dozens of books IN STOCK that you will NOT find at Barnes and Noble, Costco, or Wal-Mart.
-Outstanding local and regional books across all genres, fiction and non-fiction, award winners, and special-interest books that may never become bestsellers but still add to the local culture and help document our lives and our history.
+Outstanding local and regional books across all genres.
+Fiction and non-fiction, award winners, and special-interest books that may never become bestsellers.
+Nevertheless, they add to the local culture and help document our lives and our history.

 Chapter 2 Books provides their own Little Moments that generate Big Magic when they help every customer find just the right book to take home.